thasipablo/JavaScript_capstone_project/README.md

 ### Key Features <a name="key-features"></a>

-- Webpack bundle using ES6 modules and SASS styling.
+- Bundled with Webpack, utilizing ES6 modules.
-- Api calls to fetch data and fill the leaderboard.
+- API calls to dynamically fetch and display books.
+- Features to "like" titles, comment, and for larger teams, reserve books.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>